About Galbraith School

 Inclusive Education Programs and Services

 All children have the potential to learn and succeed.
 Children learn in different ways and at different rates.
-In order to accommodate this wide range of learners, Galbraith teachers and support staff provide a variety of programs and supports to students with special needs.
+In order to accommodate this wide range of learners, Galbraith teachers and support staff provide a variety of in-class programs, strategies and supports to all students.

 Speech and Language Assistance